Documentation

 --statusPrint current status and exit

---duration <min>Set capture duration (one-shot, cleared after session starts)
+--duration <min>Set capture duration in minutes (one-shot, 0 = unlimited)

 --headlessEnable headless mode (persists until --no-headless)